lissertations/openrefine/README.md

 Often having two facets can be a great way to spot inconsistencies in your data.
 For example, put a text facet on the Tags column, then another on the Indicators column.
 This will show you the indicator combinations for each instance of that particular field.
 If any shouldn't be there, simply click on the indicator values on the left to pop open a text box, where you can edit them.

+#### Bulk edit headings
+Let's suppose some of these headings are a little out of date, and we want to replace them.
+1. Put a text facet on the Tags column, and select the 650 field.
+2. Put another text facet on the Content column.
+Don't select anything, but have a look at what's in the Content facet.
+You can sort by 'name' or by 'count'.
+3. To edit a heading, hover over it within the Content facet.
+An 'edit' button will appear.
+Click on it.
+Make whatever edits you desire, then click Apply.
+Bam!
+Your headings have been magically changed! 🔮

 #### Fix dodgy UTF-8 encoding
 I'm not sure if there is any in this dataset, but you may find that moving data between various programs and systems can result in special characters going a bit off, and 'é'' becomes 'Ã©', among other things.